The biography of Alexander Hayden Girard by Bianca Killmann for TAGWERC.

 Inside Miller House

-In the Miller House, one of the best-known American homes in the Mid-Century Modern design style, the clear and straightforward architectural style of the building envelope is continued inside.
-At the same time, the textiles, lights, furniture and ornaments selected and used by Girard skillfully break up this straightforwardness and make the Miller House a comfortable and homely home for the Miller family, who are involved in the interior design and find themselves reflected in it.
-The cushion for the dining chairs, for example, are decorated with the initials of the family members.
-Symbols based on family preferences and family history are immortalized in a carpet.
-A 15-metre-long built-in wall, consisting of bookshelves, niches and cupboards, offers both space for objects that are to be exhibited and objects that remain hidden from the view of visitors.
+In the Miller House, one of the most famous American homes in the Mid-Century Modern design style, the clean and linear architectural style of the building's exterior continues inside.
+At the same time, the textiles, lighting, furniture, and ornaments selected and used by Girard skillfully soften this linearity, transforming the Miller House into a comfortable and inviting home for the Miller family, who actively participated in and reflected their personal style in the interior design.
+For example, the cushions for the dining room chairs are adorned with the initials of family members.
+Symbols reflecting the family's preferences and history are immortalized in a rug.
+A built-in wall, stretching over 15 meters in length and comprised of bookshelves, niches, and cabinets, offers both: space for objects to be displayed and items to be kept out of sight.
 The idea for a "conversation pit" instead of a seating area in the living room is attributed to Girard.
-This pit consists of a square set into the floor, which encloses the benches that have been "lowered" in this way.
-No pompous sofas and armchair, but benches set into the floor that reinforce the linearity of the architecture.
+This pit consists of a square recessed into the ground, enclosing the sunken benches.
+No pompous sofas or armchairs, but rather benches set into the ground, reinforcing the clean lines of the architecture.
 Girard is said to have suggested them to the Millers so as not to obstruct the view of the garden.
-The garden is also an example of unusual and elaborate landscape architecture, for which the landscape architect Dan Kiley is responsible.
+For the garden itself is an example of unusual and elaborate landscape architecture, designed by landscape architect Dan Kiley.

-In the same year that construction of the Miller House began, Girard moved to Santa Fe.
-The capital of the US state of New Mexico is known for its creative scene, consisting of artisans, painters and musicians.
-Here, at the foot of the Sangre de Cristo mountain range, in a neighborhood of Spanish-Mexican architecture and pueblo-style buildings, Girard would live until his death in 1993.
-Here, he spent his most creative years in a 200-year-old adobe house, which he bought in 1953, lived in and used as a kind of "living laboratory".
-Over the forty years, Girard repeatedly redesigned his house, changing the interior design, home accessories and wall color.
-To this day, Girard's residence in Santa Fe is a unique artifact of creative living and pictures of it can be found in numerous architecture, interior design and fashion magazines.
-At the same time, Girard used his style as a template for a number of other projects, including the private residence of director Billy Wilder in Los Angeles in 1957.
+In the same year that construction began on the Miller House, Girard moved to Santa Fe.
+The capital of the US state of New Mexico is known for its creative scene, comprised of artisans, painters, and musicians.
+Here, at the foot of the Sangre de Cristo Mountains, surrounded by Spanish-Mexican architecture and Pueblo-style buildings, Girard would remain until his death in 1993.
+Here, he spent what were arguably his most creative years in a roughly 200-year-old adobe house, which he acquired in 1953, lived in, and simultaneously used as a kind of "living laboratory."
+For forty years, Girard continually redesigned his house, changing the interior furnishings, home accessories, and wall colors.
+To this day, Girard's residence in Santa Fe remains a unique artifact of creative living, and images of it can be found in numerous architecture, interior design, and fashion magazines.
+At the same time, Girard used his style as a template for a number of other projects, including, in 1957, the private residence of director Billy Wilder in Los Angeles.

 Furniture manufacturer Herman Miller

-While still in Michigan, Girard took over the management of the textile department at the American furniture manufacturer Herman Miller in the fall of 1951.
-The first textile collection for which he was responsible was launched a year later.
-This was followed by around 300 designs for wallpapers and fabrics of all kinds over a period of twenty years.
-The high-quality and hard-wearing decorative and poster fabrics are characterized by colour blocking and the combination of strong colors such as red, purple and orange - which was rather unusual at the time.
-Ethnic symbols, letters, classic patterns and simple geometric shapes such as squares, circles and triangles are also sometimes combined.
-Classic patterns such as "Pepita", "Checker" and "Minicheck" are still produced in part by the New York textile manufacturer "Maharam" and are still available today as yard goods and processed into home accessories.
+While still in Michigan, Girard had taken over the management of the textile department at the American furniture manufacturer Herman Miller in the fall of 1951.
+The first textile collection under his direction was launched a year later.
+This was followed by approximately 300 patterns for wallpapers and fabrics of all kinds over a period of twenty years.
+The high-quality and durable decorative and upholstery fabrics were characterized by color blocking and the combination of bold colors such as...
+Red, Violet and Orange out – which was rather unusual at the time.
+In addition, there are ethnic symbols, letters, classic patterns, and simple geometric shapes such as squares, circles, and triangles, sometimes combined.
+Classic patterns like "Pepita," "Checker," and "Minicheck" are still produced today by the New York textile manufacturer "Maharam" and are available by the meter and as home accessories.

-During his time at Herman Miller, Girard worked with designers such as George Nelson and Ray and Charles Eames.
-Many of these encounters went beyond his work for Herman Miller.
-In 1957, for example, Girard supported the Eames couple in their production of a documentary film on the Mexican "Dia de los Muertos".
+During his time at Herman Miller, Girard collaborated with designers such as George Nelson and Ray and Charles Eames.
+Many of these encounters extended beyond his work for Herman Miller.
+For example, in 1957, Girard assisted the Eameses with the production of a documentary film about the Mexican "Dia de los Muertos" (Day of the Dead).

-Alexander Girard and his wife Susan are fanatical collectors of ethnic folk art.
-This passion began in the late 1930s and only ended with Girard's death.
-On extensive travels through Central and South America and Asia, the Gerards collected well over 100,000 artifacts from around one hundred countries: Figurines, fabrics, jewelry, toys, decorative objects and much more, which they initially exhibited in their home in Santa Fe.
-In 1962, the Girards established the Girard Foundation for this collection, which, among other things, donated around 100,000 objects to the Museum of International Folk Art in Santa Fe.
-Girard designed a new museum wing especially for his collection, as the donation meant that the museum had quintupled its holdings in one fell swoop and therefore needed more space.
-The wing is opened in 1982 and displays around 10,000 objects from the Girard Collection.
+Alexander Girard Girard and his wife Susan were avid collectors of ethnic folk art.
+This passion began in the late 1930s and continued until Girard's death.
+On extensive travels through Central and South America and Asia, the Girards amassed well over 100,000 artifacts from approximately one hundred countries: figurines, fabrics, jewelry, toys, decorative objects, and much more, which they initially displayed in their home in Santa Fe.
+In 1962, the Girards established the Girard Foundation to house this collection, which, among other things, donated around 100,000 objects to the Museum of International Folk Art in Santa Fe.
+Girard designed a new wing specifically for his collection, as the donation instantly quintupled the museum's holdings, necessitating more space.
+This wing opened in 1982 and displays approximately 10,000 objects from the Girard Collection.

 Arts of India

-In 1955, Girard arranged the exhibition "Textiles and Ornamental Arts of India" for the Museum of Modern Art in New York using souvenirs from a trip to India in 1954.
-The eye-catcher was a 17-meter-long water basin framed by twelve golden columns and covered with lengths of fabric.
-With 300,000 visitors, the exhibition was a success and the Indian government under Prime Minister Jawaharlal Nehru took notice of Girard.
-This was followed in 1965 by the traveling exhibition "Nehru: His Life and His India", commissioned by the Indian government to showcase modern India.
+Using souvenirs from a trip to India in 1954, Girard curated the 1955 exhibition "Textiles and Ornamental Arts of India" for the Museum of Modern Art in New York.
+A 17-meter-long reflecting pool, framed by twelve golden columns and draped with fabric, served as the centerpiece.
+Attracting 300,000 visitors, the exhibition was a success, bringing Girard to the attention of the Indian government under Prime Minister Jawaharlal Nehru.
+In 1965, the traveling exhibition "Nehru: His Life and His India," commissioned by the Indian government, followed, aiming to showcase modern India.

 Murals and panels

-In 1961, Herman Miller opens his "Textiles & Objects" store in New York.
-Girard is entrusted with the furnishing of the store and again presents his fabrics, decorative items and objects of folk art.
-Although the store remains open for only two years, Herman Miller and Girard reach a large audience thanks to a large number of press reports.
+In 1961, Herman Miller opened his "Textiles & Objects" shop in New York.
+Girard was commissioned to design the store's interior and once again presented his fabrics, decorative items, and folk art objects.
+Although the shop remained open for only two years, Herman Miller and Girard reached a wide audience thanks to extensive press coverage.

-In 1962 and 1964, Girard installed three-dimensional murals, a form of wall painting, at Hallmark Cards in Kansas City, now America's largest greeting card manufacturer, and at the agricultural machinery manufacturer John Deere in Moline, Illinois.
-Girard equips an approximately 60-meter-long and three-meter-high glass display case with advertisements, photos, letters and other exhibits depicting the company's history since 1837.
+In 1962 and 1964, Girard installed three-dimensional murals, a type of wall painting, at Hallmark Cards in Kansas City, now America's largest greeting card manufacturer, and at the agricultural machinery manufacturer John Deere in Moline, Illinois.
+Girard filled a glass display case approximately 60 meters long and three meters high with advertisements, photographs, letters, and other exhibits depicting the company's history since 1837.
 In 1965, Girard developed the corporate design for Braniff International Airways.
-Aircraft shells, interiors, lounges, furniture, playing cards, napkins - all of this bears Girard's signature.
-The uniforms of the stewardesses, designed by fashion designer Emilio Pucci in an astronaut look, attracted particular attention.
+Aircraft fuselage, interior, lounges, furniture, playing cards, napkins—all bore Girard's signature.
+The flight attendants' uniforms, designed by fashion designer Emilio Pucci in an astronaut-inspired style, garnered particular attention.

-Finally, in 1971, Girard presented his so-called "Enviromental Enrichment Panels".
-These are a type of screen, elements covered with fabric that are intended to give certain areas of a room privacy.
-A year later, for Valentine's Day, the "Love Heart" design followed, which has enjoyed great popularity ever since.
+Finally, in 1971, Girard introduced his so-called "Environmental Enrichment Panels."
+These were a type of screen, fabric-covered elements designed to provide privacy to certain areas of a room.
+A year later, at Valentine's Day, followed by the "Love Heart" design, which has enjoyed great popularity ever since.

 Happy Honeymoon